 Needless to say, the Vienna marathon is not just about a single race; there are several ancillary races throughout the weekend and related events.
-In 2019, for example, there was:
+Already announced for 2020, for example, are:

 - The Vienna Sports World expo

-(The absence of a 100 m walking event meant I was, sadly, unable to participate.)
+(The absence of a 100m walking event means I am, sadly, unable to participate.)

 For full details on competing, routes, locations, etc., see the official website.